 How do you know if you have rats?
 How do you know if it is a rat or a mouse?
 Why are just one or two rats a problem?
+What do rats eat?

 Rats can spread disease through their bite or through human with their droppings.
 They can cause damage through their gnawing and feeding.

 Besides the differences in their physical characteristics, rats and mice are very different in many other ways.
 Your rodent control efforts will be most successful when the rodent in your home, so it is important to know the differences between mice and rats.
 For example, rats are very cautious while mice are curious critters.

-Why does this mean for control? ...
+There's no doubt that summer is prime pest season.
 Insects are abundant; flies and mosquitoes buzz through open doors and windows; and wildlife, including rats and mice, roam around lawns and fields.
 But, as too many too often learn, such pests don't go completely inactive in the winter.
 In fact, when it is cold and wet or snowy outside, rats and mice are even more likely to seek the warmth and shelter of the indoors.

 How do you know if you have mice?
 How long do they live?
 Where should you place traps, and what do you do if they are not catching the mice?
 Find out the answers to questions about mice and mouse control.

 The house mouse is the most common of all home-invading mice.
-A mouse in your house is more than an just an unwanted pest, it can be a health threat to you and your family.
+A mouse in your house is more than just an unwanted pest, it can be a health threat to you and your family.
 But because mice are small, nocturnal, and nest in hidden places, you may not know you have a problem until it is a major problem.

 The best offense against pests is a strong defense.
 If you are like almost half the households questioned in a University of Kentucky survey, a single cockroach in your home would cause you to pull out a can of bug spray or call a pest control professional.